 Councilor Walker wished everyone a happy holiday.
-He said 'Jesus is the reason for the season'.
 Happy holidays however you celebrate and do it safely.
 Happy New Year as well.
 He along with many of the councilors attended the Wreaths Across America event and Windsor does a good job remembering our heroes and those who have died and given their lives for our freedom.

-Councilor Pelkey said Merry Christmas and happy holidays to whichever holiday you celebrate.
-If you are looking for a last minute gift, you can give one to the Town of Windsor.
-The Conservation Commission has an open space fund so citizens can make direct tax deductible contributions to the open space.
+Councilor Pelkey said Merry Christmas and Happy Holidays to whichever holiday you celebrate.
+If you are looking for a last minute gift, you can give one to the Town of Windsor's Conservation Commission as there is an open space fund so citizens can make direct tax deductible contributions to the open space.
 Just send your check for the open space fund to the attention of the Finance Department at 275 Broad Street.